williamthom-as/williamthom-as.github.io/docs/_posts/2023-04-06-transforming-csvs-with-cure.markdown

 #### Exports

 Exports allow you to output the results of the transformation.
+There are three main options currently, outputting to the terminal, outputting to CSVs (one or many), or yielding the row back to your program to do whatever you want.

+Terminal output is really nice just to see the first few rows as you develop your script..

 ```ruby
 export do